 Changes to a dog's tongue color from low oxygen

 Any condition that interferes with blood flow can cause a pale tongue.
 These conditions may stand alone or be related to one another.
-For example, anemia, shock and severe allergic reactions all affect the circulatory and respiratory systems.
+For example, anemia, shock, and severe allergic reactions all affect the circulatory and respiratory systems.
 Both anemia and allergic reaction can cause shock.
 Any condition that affects heart or lung function can cause a white or bluish tongue and gums.

-Acute anemia — inadequate blood iron, with insufficient quantities of blood oxygen -- can result from illness or internal or external bleeding.
+Acute anemia — inadequate blood iron, with insufficient quantities of blood oxygen — can result from illness or internal or external bleeding.
 Edema is fluid retention in a certain area.
 It can decrease the amount of blood available for circulation.
 Either can cause a suddenly pale tongue, as can some poisonings.
-White spots on the tongue may be an initial sign of allergic reaction.
+If your dog's tongue is white or it looks like there are white spots on the tongue, this may be an initial sign of allergic reaction.

 A white coating on the tongue is distinct from the actual tissue of the tongue turning pale or white.
-Such coatings usually are caused by Candida yeast, and are called thrush or yeast stomatitis.
+Such coatings are usually caused by Candida yeast and are called thrush or yeast stomatitis.
 This infection is very rare in dogs and is usually a sign of a severely compromised immune system.
-It also can arise in dogs who are taking broad-spectrum antibiotics.
+It can also arise in dogs who are taking broad-spectrum antibiotics.